Broken Detailed Balance and Entropy Production in CPTP Quantum Brownian Motion: Detailed Balance and stochastic thermodynamics

-Using the assumption ${\bm B} = {\bm \calE}{\bm B}{\bm \calE}^T$, which is the second line of the DB conditions written in the matrix form as in \cref{eq: cond_DB}, we recover exactly the first line of the same set of conditions, proving the statement. \end{proof}
+\begin{proof} Using the definition of the irreversible current Using the assumption ${\bm B} = {\bm \calE}{\bm B}{\bm \calE}^T$, which is the second line of the DB conditions written in the matrix form as in \cref{eq: cond_DB}, we recover exactly the first line of the same set of conditions, proving the statement. \end{proof}

-Assuming that the diffusion matrix has no reversible component, the second term in the RHS side of \cref{eq: general entropy} disappears, while the last term is zero if and only if the micro-reversibility conditions \cref{eq: cond_DB} hold as stated by the Theorem.
-Provided that it is always non-negative \footnote{A sufficient condition is that ${\bm B}^{I}$ is diagonal with positive eigenvalues, which is the case for physically relevant systems since diffusion coefficients must be positive and non-diagonal element are usually associated to the reversible component.}, we can thus consider it as a measure of the distance from equilibrium and we call it entropy production rate, here denoted as $\Pi$, in analogy with the usual Second law of Thermodynamics.
+Assuming that the diffusion matrix has no reversible component, the second term in the RHS side of \cref{eq: general entropy} disappears, while the other two terms are both zero if and only if the micro-reversibility conditions \cref{eq: cond_DB} holds true, as stated by the Theorem.
+Since the last one is always non-negative \footnote{A sufficient condition is that ${\bm B}^{I}$ is positive semidefinite.
+This is the case for physical systems since for $N$ particles $B^I$ is block diagonal with positive semidefinie blocks to ensure non-negative diffusion coefficients.}, we can thus consider it as a measure of the distance from equilibrium and we call it entropy production rate, here denoted as $\Pi$, in analogy with the usual Second law of Thermodynamics.
+This identification is also grounded in Fluctuation Theorems, which link this quantity to the average of the entropy production rate of stochastic trajectories \cite{seifert2012stochastic, santos2017wigner}.
 The remainder of the right-hand side of \cref{eq: general entropy} is thus identified with the opposite of the entropy flux rate between the system and the environment, which can be positive or negative, called $\Phi$ in our notation.
 In summary, we are able to write the rate of entropy of the system in terms of two contributions:

 one of which, $\Pi$, is identified with the global entropy production rate.
 Note that at the stationary state $\Phi = \Pi$, but each contribution is equal to zero if and only if the DB condition holds \footnote{DB implies $\Phi = 0$, but the converse is not true.}, meaning that the system is in equilibrium.
 When this condition is not verified, the system is in a non-equilibrium steady state (NESS), characterized by a constant entropy production (and flux) rate $\Pi_{\infty}>0$.